Art creators

 Group A

 • An evaluation committee will consider Group A’s applications first.
-The committee will meet in December 2022.
+The committee will meet in November/December 2023.

-• Group A’s Grant Decision Announcements will be made in January 2023.
+• Group A’s Grant Decision Announcements will be made in late December 2023.

 Group B

 • An evaluation committee will consider Group B’s applications second.
-The committee will meet in February 2023.
+The committee will meet in January/February 2024.

 To be Eligible for funding in the Mission Support category, an organization must: